Relationships, sex and health education (RSHE): requirements

 Your school's requirements

-All schools with a primary phase (including all-through and middle schools) need to provide:
+All schools with a secondary phase (including all-through and middle schools) need to provide:

 - Health education

-Your school may have previously covered parts of these topics if it taught sex and relationships education (SRE) or personal, social, health and economic (PSHE) education.
+- Your school probably already covered parts of this in personal, social, health and economic (PSHE) education

 This is set out in the Department for Education's (DfE) statutory guidance on relationships and sex education (RSE) and health education.